cloudify-cosmo/docs.getcloudify.org/content/ops_guides/troubleshooting.md

 ---

-title: Troubleshooting Customer Scenarios
+title: Troubleshooting FAQ
-category: Customer Success Operations
+category: Operations Guides
 draft: false
 weight: 100
 ---

-# Cloudify Troubleshooting Guide

-This troubleshooting guide provides a list of frequently asked questions that then point to common troubleshooting techniques or external cloudify documents where necessary.
+This troubleshooting guide provides a list of frequently asked questions that point to common troubleshooting techniques or external cloudify documents where necessary.

-**Table of content**

-[TOC]

-# FAQs

 ## Deleting a deployment fails with the error message "Deployment still has active nodes"